linux-fertxo/docker/README.md

 * Although they can be deployed at any time, it's interesting to follow this order to fulfill dependencies:

       1. Socket Proxy
-      2. Traefik
+      3. Traefik
-      3. Authelia
+      4. Authelia
-      4. Nextcloud
+      5. Nextcloud
-      5. Crowdsec
+      6. Crowdsec
-      6. MariaDB
+      7. MariaDB (Some containers depend on it)
-      7. Any other container with Traefik labels
+      8. Any other container with Traefik labels

 ### What can I learn here?